sharif1093/py_floor_plan_segmenter/README.md

 </p>

-## Detailed Comparisons with the state
+## Detailed Comparisons with the state-of-the-art methods

 Click on any of the following cases to view the comparison results with the three state-of-the-art methods introduced in [Bormann et al. (2016)](https://ieeexplore.ieee.org/document/7487234).
 From left to right the methods are: (1) ground truth labels, (2) morphologic segmentation, (3) distance-transform-based segmentation, (4) Voronoi-graph-based segmentation, and (5) our down-sampling-based segmentation.